The New Garden of Eden

 And because we will be totally restored and redeemed, we will “see His face.”
 This is the promise of 1 John 3:2: “We shall be like him, because we shall see him as he is.”
 Jesus said the same: “Blessed are the pure in heart, for they shall see God” (Matthew 5:8).
 Moses’ request that he might see God’s glory will finally be realized.
 And sense no mortal can see God and live, we know that we shall behold him because we will be made immortal (1 Corinthians 15:53) and transformed into people who can behold Him – and live.
 This is further illustrated in the passage, “His name will be on their foreheads.”
 It’s not just that God’s name will be stamped on us, but that His name will be an indelible mark within us.
 In other words, His character will be our character as we shall be changed to be like him.
 Our growth in grace will be complete, at least as it concerns our graduation into heaven.

 “These words are trustworthy and true.”
-How many times have we heard those words?
-God wants us to know that this is our heritage: a glorified state in which sin and disease and death are no longer our masters.
-To be pure, sinless, spotless, healed, transformed, and to see His face forever.
+How many times have we heard these words?
+God wants us to know that this is our inheritance: a glorified state in which sin and disease and death are no longer our masters, but to be pure, sinless, spotless, healed, transformed, and to see His face forever.
 Pearly gates and golden streets are wonderful, but being with God forever – that is heaven itself.